What is the Common Size Ratio?

 Global common size ratios express a number on a business’ financial statement as a percentage of a denominating relevant number on the statement.
 Thus, all the percentages shown can be easily interpreted and compared to other line items in the financial statement.

-Consider BCD Cookies Ltd, which is an organization that wants to conduct financial statements analysis.
+Consider BCD Cookies Ltd, an organization that wants to conduct financial statements analysis.
 The first step to better understanding the cost breakdown of the enterprise is to convert its statements into the common-size format.
 Take for instance the income statement – which can be converted to express a common size ratio by dividing all line items by the top line revenue.
-Below is a snippet of what it would look like:
+Below is a snippet of what this would look like:

-With the cash flow statement, you can divide the statement into its three parts (financing activities, investing activities, and operating activities) and compute the relevant common size ratio by dividing the line items by the net cash flow for the specific section of the statement.
+With the cash flow statement, you can divide the statement into its three parts (financing activities, investing activities, and operating activities).
+Then compute the relevant common size ratio by dividing the line items by the net cash flow for the specific section of the statement.
 Conversely, you can take a broader view of the business’ cash situation by dividing all line items by the net cash flow amount.

 Tailored Common Size Ratios